Our Leadership “Herd”

 As hard as I tried to memorize the correct body positioning to complete a successful dressage movement, or how to ask a horse for a certain maneuver, it simply wasn’t working for me.
 I needed to understand more about how to get my mind and body in time with the horse’s feet so that they could get in time with my body and my thoughts.
 That’s when I finally discovered the teachings of Tom and Bill Dorrance and Ray Hunt.

-Along with the guidance of my mentors, Dave Williams and Clay Wright, I came to realize that it wasn’t about being the ‘boss’ or ‘dictator’ over the horse.
+Along with the guidance of my mentors, Clay Wright and Dave Williams, I came to realize that it wasn’t about being the ‘boss’ or ‘dictator’ over the horse.
 What I was searching for was to be able to look into my horse’s eyes and see no fear.
 What I craved was a partnership, where trust, and mutual respect would earn me the privilege of becoming their leader.

 As a trainer, I love to teach, problem-solve, and help the student, client, and horse learn how to learn.
 My goal is to help establish better connections with the human and the horse through teaching patience and understanding the needs of both.